azurecitadel/azurecitadel/content/arc/servers/122-policies.md

     We will create a Log Analytics workspace called arc-pilot-core as the destination for the log streams in the default DCR.

-    Also create a couple of others that will be needed in the [Monitoring](./monitoring) lab later.
+    You'll also create a couple of others that will be needed in the [Monitoring](./monitoring) lab later.

   * **`arc-pilot-core`**
   * `arc-pilot-soc`